The Prep-School Nazi

 As the Base began ramping up IRL activities — including allegedly holding a three-day live-fire training camp at a 105-acre farm in Silver Creek, Georgia, in August 2019 — Roman Wolf’s talk of OPSEC became laughable.
 In July, an undercover FBI agent made it through the vetting process and was invited to join the group’s encrypted members-only chat room.
 That month, Eugene Antifa, an Oregon-based group, seemed to have a source inside the group when it warned on Twitter that the Base was planning a “hate camp” in Washington State and said Spear had purchased land there.
 After flyers began popping up in Manitoba, Canada, reading “Save Your Race, Join the Base,” Ryan Thorpe, a young reporter for the Winnipeg Free Press, decided to go undercover and infiltrate the group.

 As part of his vetting, Thorpe filled out a questionnaire, responding to questions about military experience, any knowledge of chemistry or engineering, firearms training, his political worldview, his location, and his desired pseudonym.
 After that, Wolf engaged him over Proton Mail (an open-source, privacy-obsessed, encrypted email service) asking about his experience with Seige, an influential accelerationist book written by a Nazi named James Mason.
 Thorpe quickly did a crash course to answer plausibly.
 Thorpe then did a live voice interview over Signal.
-Six to eight members were on the call, but for most of the hour-long conversation, “Roman Wolf was the one asking questions.”
+Six to eight members were on the call, but for most of the hourlong conversation, “Roman Wolf was the one asking questions.”
 Wolf left no ambiguity about his worldview.
 “I’d been presenting myself as white nationalist,” Thorpe says, “and that almost wasn’t hardcore enough.
 This is close to a direct quotation: ‘We have some run-of-the-mill white nationalists in our midst, but most of us are National Socialists or fascists.’
 He said, ‘This will be the most hardcore collection of pro-white individuals in the world.’”

-Wolf asked if Thorpe had seen the Vice expose, which Wolf called “‘a hit piece,’” Thorpe says.
+Wolf asked if Thorpe had seen the Vice exposé, which Wolf called “‘a hit piece,’” Thorpe says.
 The article, Wolf said, had taken the wind out of the group’s sails, and it was only now returning to its prior strength.
 “Yeah,” Wolf told the undercover reporter, “a reporter infiltrated our chat.
 We’ve upped our security.
 That won’t happen again.”

 After Wolf noted that Thorpe wasn’t on social media — “they seemed weirded out by that,” Thorpe says — he asked how Thorpe had come to his beliefs.
 “I said I’d grown up in a conservative household,” Thorpe recalls.
 “But as I got older, I began to question a lot of things I’d learned from my parents.
 Then I started on Wikipedia, went down the internet rabbit holes, became aware of prominent thinkers … Roman said, ‘That’s interesting, I had a pretty similar path to the cause.’”

 After the call, Thorpe was cleared to meet a local Base member in person.
 The reporter already had a shaved head, and after razoring off his mustache and covering up his more cosmopolitan tattoos, such as an em-dash-30 journalist symbol, he went to meet the man in a park.
-The Base member, who Thorpe would later figure out was Patrik Mathews, the member of the Canadian Army reserve, said he’d never met the group’s founder, but that once, when he’d set out to travel to the U.S. to take part in a paramilitary camp, “Roman planned to present him with a Base flag at that camp.”
+The Base member, who Thorpe would later figure out was Patrik Mathews, the member of the Canadian Army reserve, said he’d never met the group’s founder but that once, when he’d set out to travel to the U.S. to take part in a paramilitary camp, “Roman planned to present him with a Base flag at that camp.”
 (Mathews was stopped at the border and never made it to the flag ceremony, but Thorpe was left with the impression that on at least that occasion, Wolf had been back in the U.S.)

 Thorpe’s work signaled the beginning of the end for the Base.
 After his article identifying Mathews, “Homegrown Hate,” went live in August, the Royal Canadian Mounted Police executed a search warrant on Mathews’s home, and according to prosecutors, Mathews fled across the border into Michigan, where Brian Lemley and William Bilbrough, after driving 600 miles from Maryland, took him into hiding.
 In September, Yousef Omar Barasneh allegedly spray-painted anti-Semitic symbols and words on Beth Israel Sinai synagogue in Racine, Wisconsin.
 In Hancock, Michigan, that same weekend, Temple Jacob was spray-painted with swastikas and the Base’s Runic symbol.